-Have the findings of the ecology report been based on data collected from a site survey(s)?
+1. Have the findings of the ecology report been based on data collected from a site survey(s)?
 The site visit(s) and survey(s) must be conducted at appropriate times of the year when it is possible to determine the presence, or evidence of the presence, of different plant and animal species.

+Yes No 🗌

-Yes No If yes, please provide details to justify this (e.g. date(s) and scope of site survey(s))
+lf yes, please provide detail s to justify this (e.g. date(s) and scope of site survey(s))

+••••••